suffolklibraries/sljekyll/_events/ipswich-2018-11-17-sutton-hoo.md

 breadcrumb: y
 ---

 Handle amazing objects from Sutton Hoo and learn all about the site from the experts who work there.
+Includes [adult talk](/events/ipswich-2018-11-17-sutton-hoo-talk/) and children's activities.